lblod/harvesting-extract-to-ttl-service/README.md

 Returns 200 SUCCESS if the harvesting-tasks where successfully processes.

-Returns 400 BAD-REQUEST if something went wrong while processing the harvesting-tasks.
+Returns 500 INTERNAL SERVER ERROR if something unexpected went wrong while processing the harvesting-tasks.

 ## Model